-An influential model of persuasion was introduced in 1986 by Petty and Cacioppo.
+In 1986, Petty and Cacioppo introduced an influential model of persuasion.
 Known as the Elaboration Likelihood Method (ELM), it describes two routes of information processing that might occur in a recipient: the central route and the peripheral route.
 It assumes that an individual’s ability to process messages and motivation are important factors in success.

 The central route to persuasion focuses on the quality of the argument as compared with an individual’s prior knowledge, which results in an acceptance or rejection of the content.
 This route is based on an individual’s cognitive ability, interest and motivation to process a persuasive message.
 According to the model, this route results in a more stable and persistent change.

 If your audience is likely to process the message through the central route, use rational messages that are relevant to the audiences’ experiences in the workplace.
 Tout the benefits of a new approach.
 Demonstrate increased efficiency and productivity.
 For instance, show how new regulations will make the environment better or safer; demonstrate how you can use the new enterprise software on your phone, etc.